 Angela Merkel, the German chancellor, has urged a “package” agreement of all remaining top jobs at the summit and has signalled a willingness to accept Helle Thorning-Schmidt, Denmark’s centre-left prime minister, to replace Herman Van Rompuy as council president.
 Ms Merkel had previously urged her fellow centre-right leaders to block a socialist for the position.

-“We have nothing against her personally, but who would then be president of eurozone councils?” said a senior French official.
+But her acquiescence to Ms Thorning-Schmidt, who has support in Britain, has raised concerns in Paris, where there is opposition to a non-eurozone leader chairing summits of both EU and eurozone leaders.“We have nothing against her personally, but who would then be president of eurozone councils?” said a senior French official.
 “The problem is the political image it creates.
 The Front National would immediately shout that the euro is being run by someone outside the eurozone.”

 Over the weekend, Ms Mogherini’s candidacy took a more partisan bent.
 According to two senior EU officials, Europe’s centre-left leaders – including Italy’s Matteo Renzi and France’s François Hollande – held a conference call on Saturday where they agreed to endorse her.

-But there is growing opposition within the European parliament, which must confirm her nomination, particularly within its centre-right bloc, which believes Ms Mogherini – who has only been Italian foreign minister since February – lacks experience and stature.
+But there is growing opposition within the European parliament, which must confirm her nomination, particularly within its centre-right bloc, which believes Ms Mogherini – who has only been Italian foreign minister since February – lacks experience and stature.“Do you choose capability and experience or do you choose political colour and gender?” asked one leading centre-right politician opposed to Ms Mogherini’s candidacy.

 Mr Van Rompuy, who is leading the negotiations, has told national delegations they must at least come to agreement on the foreign policy post at the summit, since the candidate will also be a member of the new European Commission.